 Root Canal An Overview

 Dr. O’Malley may recommend a root canal procedure to save your natural tooth if there is significant infection or damage.
-The many advances in technique and materials allow today’s patients to experience minimal discomfort during their procedure and lasting results that will support the structure and health of their smile for many years.
+The many advances in technique and materials allow today’s patients to experience minimal discomfort during their procedure.
 A root canal helps a patient avoid the complexity of tooth extraction and replacement.
+Expect lasting results that will support the structure and health of your smile for many years.

 What Is A Root Canal?